Sebastien-VZN/auroria_link/README.md

 **🔒 Privacy & Security**
 - 🔒 **Strong Encryption** — Messages and files are encrypted with AES-256-GCM, both when stored on the server and while being sent.
 Your conversations stay private.
-- 🛡️ **Two-factor authentication** — Email-code 2FA at login with anti-spam and bad-attempt detection (currently off — see the email notice above).
+- 🛡️ **Two-factor authentication** — Email-code 2FA at login with anti-spam and bad-attempt detection (currently disabled).
 - 🔐 **Access Control** — Each member only sees what they're allowed to, with role-based permissions

 **⚡ Real-Time**